-Substance misuse and addiction
+Substance abuse, misuse and addiction

 The misuse of alcohol and other drugs can have a damaging impact on individuals, families and communities.
 It is important to get support if you or someone you know needs help to manage a substance use issue.

-Below are some common signs of substance misuse or addiction but be mindful that these are just some examples and each individual may experience and respond in different ways.
+Below are some common signs of substance misuse but be mindful that these are just some examples and each individual may experience and respond in different ways.

 For local services and centres in your area, visit the Lifeline Service Finder Directory